belwinjulian/SpellCheck/README.md

 process_directory: Recursively processes all files in a given directory and its subdirectories.
 main: Entry point of the program.
 Parses command-line arguments, loads the dictionary, and processes specified files or directories.
 Note

 This program does not dynamically allocate memory for each word in the dictionary or the text files.
 It uses fixed-size buffers, which means extremely long words may not be processed correctly.
-Adjust MAX_WORD_LENGTH and MAX_WORDS as needed for your specific use case.